 The other post talks about debunked myths of baby sign language.
 This post is a parody of Baby Speech Language, inverting the world of 'baby sign language' where you will find 'baby sign language' as senseless and fictional to us as 'baby speech language' to you.

-Baby sign language is an analogue to Disneyland that one believes that real life is easy-peasy "Disneyland".
+Baby sign language is an analogue to Disneyland as if one believes that real life is easy-peasy "Disneyland".

 If you look at the real life language acquisition documentation of a child born into full-fledged ASL-speaking family from birth to age 5 on this website, there is so much complicated process from cooing to babbling to first words to two-word stage and beyond in ASL that are found in deaf children and codas who acquire ASL in the same way other children acquire English, Spanish, etc. Signing and speech are on the same timeline regardless of their modalities.

-Real life excerpts from 'baby sign language' articles are inverted into Baby Speech Language.
+Baby SPEECH language is a hot, fast-growing trend these days.
+Of course, it's a parody.
+It's based on real life excerpts from 'baby sign language' articles which are inverted into Baby Speech Language.

 Baby soundsigns are often based on English, but some may teach a variation on it [i.e. 'mama' for 'mother'].